 The organisers of CHI 2021 online are dedicated to providing an accessible, equitable, harassment-free, nondiscriminatory, and pleasant conference for all.
 We want each participant and organiser to both feel, and be welcomed, included, and safe at the conference.
 Moreover, we will do our best to accommodate specific needs such as accessibility, or dietary requirements.
 We cannot promise to solve every issue but will try our best.

 Anyone witnessing or subject to unacceptable behaviour should notify the Conference General Chairs.
-In addition for anything to do with the conference and its organisation SIGCHI CARES exists to serve as a resource for those who experience discrimination and/or harassment around our professional events.
-This is introduced in the following sections but more details can be found on the official SIGCHI CARES page.
+In addition for anything to do with the conference and its organisation SIGCHI CARES exists to serve as a resource (to help navigate the ACM processes) for those who experience discrimination and/or harassment at or around CHI 2021.

 ACM Policy Against Harassment at ACM Activities

 The Policy Against Harassment at ACM Activities (Adopted by ACM Council June 21, 2018) applies to all participants and organisers of CHI 2021.
 This policy includes details on expected behaviour, unacceptable behaviour, the consequences of unacceptable behaviour and how to report unacceptable behaviour.

 We expect all interactions between anyone involved in CHI 2021 (including reviewers, organisers and participants) to be respectful and constructive, including interactions during the review process, at the conference itself, and on social media.
 Conference participants violating the ACM policy may be sanctioned or removed from the conference (without a refund) at the discretion of the conference general chairs.
 A response that the participant was “just joking,” or “teasing,” or being “playful,” will not be accepted.